 Market confusion aside, it really is possible to distinguish between low-code and no-code platforms.
 There are literally hundreds of small details and capabilities that differentiate low-code platforms from no-code solutions.
 Most of them aren’t apparent at the UI level, which is where much of the confusion between the two comes from.
 This blog post addresses the capabilities that set the two apart from each other so that you can better understand where they can fit in your organization.

 What Is Low-Code and How Do You Use It?

-You could write a whole blog about the benefits of low-code.
-In fact, we have.
-But for now, let’s take a top-level look at the biggest perks of low-code development before we examine what no-code brings to the table.
+There are numerous benefits to using a low-code platform.
+Let’s take a top-level look at the biggest perks of low-code development before we examine what no-code brings to the table.

 Here’s the low-down: